icplayer/icplayer/src/main/java/com/lorepo/icplayer/client/module/imagesource/documentation.md

 ## Description
-An Image source module is a draggable image that should be placed in the corresponding Image gap module.
-Each image and each gap constitute separate modules – Image source and Image gap respectively.
-In order to insert a correct answer, it is required to put the image source module ID in the Answer ID section.
+The Image Source module is a draggable image that should be placed in the corresponding Image Gap module.
+Each image and each gap constitute separate modules – Image Source and Image Gap respectively.
+In order to indicate the correct answer, it is required to put the ID of the appropriate Image Source module in the "Answer ID" section of the Image Gap module.

 <div style="border:1px solid Tomato; padding:5px; margin-bottom:21px;">
-Note: To display .svg files in Internet Explorer browsers correctly, you have to add to &ltsvg&gt tag the following parameter: viewBox="0 0 WIDTH HEIGHT".
+Note: To correctly display .svg files in Internet Explorer browser, you have to add to &ltsvg&gt tag the following parameter: viewBox="0 0 WIDTH HEIGHT".
 <br>For example: &ltsvg width="800" height="400" viewBox="0 0 800 400" ...
 <br>You can edit .svg files in any text editor.
 </div>

 ## Properties

+The list starts with the common properties, learn more about them by visiting the [Modules description](https://www.mauthor.com/doc/en/page/Modules-description) section.
+The other available properties are described below.

 <table border='1'>
 <tbody>